nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     $ cd src/github.com/primalmotion/vspk-example
     $ touch vspk-example.go

-Let's write a basic program that can open a new session:
+Let's write a basic program that can open a new VSD session:

 {% highlight go %}
     package main